firefox-devtools/ux/README.md

 ## Tips
 * Take screenshots of every stage for your portfolio :)
-* Re-save icons in Illustrator and follow the [SVG guidelines](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/SVG_Guidelines) for better performance.
+* As a final step, icons should be saved/re-saved using Illustrator and follow the [SVG guidelines](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/SVG_Guidelines) for better performance.
 (A Mozilla person can help if you don't have a copy of Illustrator.)

 ## Implementing Your Own Design